tryin2bdeveloper/Devops_Group5/usecases/usecase-1.md

-### USE CASE: 1 Generate the World Population Report by City and Non-City Distribution
+### USE CASE: 1 Generate the World Population Report by Largest to Smallest Distribution

 ## CHARACTERISTIC INFORMATION
 ## Goal in Context